 Our cultural centre provides a platform for young people to portray their culture and talents.
 We offer lessons in music, dance and arts - in addition we are hosting the annual Nkhotakota Music Festival.

 THE CULTURAL CENTRE

 Established in 2012, the cultural centre aims to provide life skills for disadvantaged people in Nkhotakota.
 It is the only cultural institution of its kind in the district.
 We provide a Music School for youth, a restaurant and frequently host cultural events for the citizens of Nkhotakota.
 Please visit this page for information about restaurant services and opening hours, as well as information about renting the summer hut.
 The Music school The school offers free training for children and youth.
 We provide lessons and work-shops within music, dancing and arts.
 We aim to give young people a place to learn, have fun, be creative, explore and grow in a safe and inclusive environment.
-In 2016, the music school worked with 70 young people.
-Dance class had 24 candidates and arts class had a total of 16 members.
+On average the Music School gathers between 80-100 kids every week to participate in dance, drama, music and art.
 In addition to training youth, we offer traditional drum and dance lessons as part of our income generating activities.
 Read more about our offers at the Cultural Centre.

 "A society respectful of human rights, where individuals are self-reliant, free of HIV and AIDS, and effectively participating in socio- economic development"

 Through our centres, activities and projects, we continue to empower young people with the skills and mindset necessary for improving their future